-To everyone's amazement, four entries tie for highest score.
+To everyone's utter amazement, six entries tie for highest score.

-Judges must recuse themselves if asked to judge a category in which they have a conflict of interest.
-For example, it is a conflict of interest when a judge scores an entry that is from an organization employing the judge or an organization contracting services from the judge.
+Judges must recuse themselves (refuse to accept the judging assignment) if asked to judge a category in which they have a conflict of interest.
+An example of a conflict of interest would be when a judge is asked to score an entry that is from an organization employing the judge or an organization contracting services from the judge.

-Conflicts of interest have become much less common since MAGC and TAMIO (Texas) have been judging each other's entries.
+Conflicts of interest have become much less common since MAGC has started swapping judging duties with peer groups from other states.